ykovalski/generalRstudioWorkflow/README.md

 # generalRstudioWorkflow
 this repo was used as a collection of workflows, and pipelines commentary for beginner level R researchers.

-Serving as a facilitator in one of the research projects of NEcyberteam.org, I used this repo as a collection of examples for annotated workflows.
+Serving as a facilitator in one of the bioinformatics based research projects for NEcyberteam.org.
+I used this repo as a collection of examples for annotated workflows, as an intro before introducing bioinformatics workflows.

 content: